-- Sharp HealthCare was named to Ethisphere's World's Most Ethical Companies in 2013
+- Sharp HealthCare recognized as one of Ethisphere's World's Most Ethical Companies in 2013 and 2014

 Residency objectives and experiences are individually designed so that residents develop confidence and competence in acute patient care, drug information, disease state management and practice management.
 Residents are encouraged to participate in the development of their own residency plan that reflects personal interests and builds upon previous experiences.

 - Transitions of care (guaranteed elective)